npizzigati/Vimish/README.md

 from the base directory `Vimish`.

-The plugin file will be created in the `Vimish/build/libs/` directory.
+The plugin jar file will be created in the `Vimish/build/libs/` directory.

-Copy this file to the directory where you put your OmegaT plugins.
+Copy this file to your OmegaT plugin directory.